Celebrate 20 Years of BringFido! $20 off a $250+ hotel booking with promo code PAWTY

 A bark park for four-legged friends on the go.
 Photo by Davis Travel Centers

-Located just north of both Davis Travel Center locations, the Candlewood Suites Ft.
-Lee Petersburg Hopewell is a prime location to spend the night on your pet-friendly road trip.
+Located just north of both Davis Travel Center locations, the Candlewood Suites Hopewell by IHG is a prime location to spend the night on your pet-friendly road trip.

 Spike’s Dog Park at Gas N' Go